vbookshelf/Private-Audio-Transcriber-MLX/README.md

 - A lightweight, fully offline dictation and transcription tool for Mac.
 - Minimalist workflow.
 The system transcribes fast.
 You immediately fix any errors.
-- Record audio in the app or drag and drop audio files.
+- Record in app or drag and drop audio files.
 - Your data never leaves your device.
 - Powered by MLX-Whisper (whisper-turbo-mlx).
 - Multilingual